plumbis/ansible-cumulus-upgrade/l2-demo/README.md

 CLAGs are formed as pictured above, with CLAG IP keepalive and messaging communication performed using interface peerlink.4094.

-On the Spine switches, CLAG IDs 1-3 are used towards the Leaf switches.
-Each Leaf pair use only CLAG ID 1 towards the Spines.
+CLAG IDs 11-61 are used between the Leaf and Spine switches.
+The CLAG ID's are numbered x1 with "x" corresponding to the leaf number.
-A CLAG ID 5 is configured to the hosts.
-The hosts's bond interface is named "bond0".
+CLAG ID's 1-3 are configured to the servers and correspond to server numbering.
+The server's bond interface is named "bond0".

 Each switch uses a VLAN-aware bridge, trunking VLANs 1-100 with a native VLAN of 1.
 SVIs are configured on VLAN 10 on all switches.
-The Spine switches also have VRR configured between them in VLAN 10 to provide gateway redundancy for the hosts.
+The Spine switches also have VRR configured between them in VLAN 10 to provide gateway redundancy for the servers.
-The hosts are configured with a VLAN 10 address and an address in the native VLAN (not pictured).
+The servers are configured with a VLAN 10 address and an address in the native VLAN (not pictured).
 Deployment:

 Run the Ansible playbook with the command ansible-playbook two-tier-clag.yml.